 Don’t miss out on the great choice of things to do in Dumfries and Galloway while you’re enjoying the local delicacies.
 You may also be lucky enough to track down Ferry Fish here too but if you do miss them, you can call them to find out where their van will be or to book a delivery of fresh fish.
 Eating in has never been so good!

 If you fancy eating out, Mr. Pook’s Kitchen in Castle Douglas is a great choice here in Galloway Scotland.
 It received a glowing review in The Times and uses local produce to make some delicious dishes.

 Alternatively (or in addition to if you really love eating out) head to the fabulous Knockinaam Lodge in Port Patrick for their tasting menu or for a seasonal afternoon tea.

 You are spoilt for choice with local whiskey and gin distilleries here- a good way to spend a rainy afternoon if you get one.
+Exploring the offerings of the Crafty Distillery is a necessity while considering what to do in Dumfries and Galloway.
 We love the Crafty Distillery, the producer of Hills and Harbour Gin- this has become my favorite tipple.

 Don’t worry- if you are not local you can restock via John Lewis when you get home.
 At The Crafty Distillery, you can go on a tour to see the magic happen.
 You can also enjoy one of their local producer picnic-style lunches with your drink.